AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 You should determine the Entropy Tolerance of a feature during the spec phase of a Cascade.
 This is a great opportunity to involve both your domain and security experts in the spec process.

-## Scope
-Avoiding scope creep is an issue of defining the problems to be solved in a development cycle, rather than specific features (features are just solutions to problems).
-You should avoid the flawed concept of MVPs and focus releases on <a href="/blog/on-the-why-down">MSPs (Minimum Solved Problems)</a>.

-An MSP set is a subset of user and business problems that need to be solved by the software in some way.
-This approach allows for cross-disciplinary and mental flexibility in what features really need to be built.

-You don't get attached to a feature idea in an MSP set, or blindly implement solutions users and stakeholders suggest.
-You get attached to solving the real underlying problems with the least amount of software possible.

-That said, scope is variable in Cascade Methodology.
-Scope is a function of Entropy Tolerance and the chosen "problems to be solved" by the software.

-Why a function of Entropy Tolerance?
-Because AI-assisted velocity changes depending on the bottleneck of needed human verification.
-A dense Gate necessarily slows down the waterfall.

-In our previous example, the scope of adding scroll animations to an existing site could be quite large.
-An LLM agent could update hundreds of pages.
-Since the Gate is porous, letting more "AI slop" through, the Cascade can handle a larger scope.

-For denser verification requirements, the scope is constrained by what humans can reasonably check.
-This may also vary depending on the complexity of the feature.
-Straightforward CRUD pages may be human-checked more quickly than complex business rules.

-What about "problems to be solved"?
-They influence the scope by *shrinking* it.
-You build only what you need (if anything) to solve the user and business needs.

 ## Phase 4: Verify
 The feature implementation is verified according the Entropy Tolerance of the process it supports.